autowarefoundation/autoware-launch-gui/README.md

 - [x] View Topic Echo Output
 - [x] Save and Load most used Profiles with your autoware directories and launch files...
 - [x] use SSH to launch autoware on a remote machine with custom parameters
+- [x] Topic Publishing with custom flags
+- [x] Service Call with rate flag
+- [x] Autostart GUI on boot (through settings page)
+- [x] Add more workspaces to source for functionalities in the app (through settings page)
+- [x] Change the theme of the app (through settings page)
+- [x] Tray Icon to minimize the app to the tray, launch/kill autoware and kill the app
+- [x] CLI command to launch autoware faster on app launch (autoware-launch-gui -s or --start-autoware)
+- [x] CLI command to open the app in hidden mode (autoware-launch-gui --hidden)
+- [x] CLI command to see description or version of the app (autoware-launch-gui -v --version or -h --help)

 ## Contributing